VincentNLOBJ/PyPVR/README.md

 `PyPVR` is an unofficial, modern tool written in Python for encoding / decoding PowerVR2 images used by `SEGA Dreamcast` and `SEGA Naomi`.

-Originally made for Blender [NaomiLib addon](https://github.com/NaomiMod/blender-NaomiLib), `PyPVR` is now a standalone tool designed for beginners / experienced modders.<p></p>
+Originally made for Blender [NaomiLib addon](https://github.com/NaomiMod/blender-NaomiLib), `PyPVR` is now a standalone tool designed for modders and developers alike.<p></p>

 - All texture modes, pixel formats, palettes and PVR variations used by SEGA's SDK are supported.